Steve Speirs: Career

 He has created, written and starred in The Tuckers for BBC Wales and BBC iPlayer.

-In 1998 he appeared in the video for the Super Furry Animals song Ice Hockey Hair.
+In 1998, he appeared in the video for the Super Furry Animals song Ice Hockey Hair.

 Personal life

-Speirs lives in Brighton, East Sussex.
-He has two sons, Jack and Lewes with his first wife.
-He remarried and has a son and a daughter with his second wife Joanna.
+Speirs lived in Brighton, East Sussex, but now resides in Rhiwbina, Cardiff, South Wales.
+He has two sons, Jack and Lewes, with his first wife.
+With his second wife Joanna, he has a son and a daughter.
 His brother is opera singer Jeffrey Lloyd Roberts.